Sarthak-csai/Infosys_Intern_LLM/Readme.md

 1. Fork the repository
 2. Make a branch (`git checkout -b feature/my-feature`)
 3. Commit your changes
-4. Push & open a Pull Request!
+4. Push and open a Pull Request!

 ---